muffuq/Whatsapp-autoreply/README.md

 ## About The Project

-It automatically replies to messages from Whatsapp for you.
-Responds to a person at most once.
+It automatically replies to messages from Whatsapp.
+It responds to a person just one time at once .
 Does not send messages to groups.

 ### Installation